-Aged 58, has been an INED since July 1999 and Chairman of the AC.
+Aged 59, has been an INED since July 1999 and Chairman of the AC.
 Mr. Yick holds a Bachelor's degree in Business Administration from the Chinese University of Hong Kong, majoring in Accounting.
 He is a fellow of the Hong Kong Institute of Certified Public Accountants and the Chartered Association of Certified Accountants in England.
-Mr. Yick has over 34 years of experience in audit, direct investment, investment banking and corporate advisory services.
+Mr. Yick has over 35 years of experience in audit, direct investment, investment banking and corporate advisory services.

-Mr. Yick also serves as an independent non-executive director and Chairman of the audit committee of Shenzhen Neptunus Interlong Bio-technique Co., Ltd. and China Singyes Solar Technologies Holdings Limited (both are listed on the Stock Exchange).
-Since August 2015 Mr. Yick has been appointed independent non-executive director, convener of the nomination committee and a member of the strategy committee and audit committee of Chengdu Xingrong Environment Co, Ltd., a company listed on the Shenzhen stock exchange.
+Mr. Yick also serves as an independent non-executive director and Chairman of the audit committee of Shenzhen Neptunus Interlong Bio-technique Co., Ltd. and China Singyes Solar Technologies Holdings Limited (both are listed on the Hong Kong Stock Exchange).
+Since August 2017, Mr. Yick has been appointed independent non-executive director, chairman of the remuneration and nomination committee and a member of the audit and compliance committee of Nexteer Automotive Group Limited, which is listed on the Hong Kong Stock Exchange.
+Mr. Yick is also an independent non-executive director, convener of the remuneration and assessment committee and a member of the strategy committee of Chengdu Xingrong Environment Co, Ltd., a company listed on the Shenzhen stock exchange.
 These companies are third parties independent of the Company and connected persons of the Company.